 Any explanation you wish to make regarding the income paid to you and/or your spouse for the calendar year, or details of any income for previous calendar years not so far declared, should be attached to the return on a separate sheet of paper.
-The box on the return should be ticked to indicate that the separate sheet is attached.
+Please tick the box at the bottom of the summary sheet and also the box in Section I relating to "Additional Information", to confirm you are submitting additional information with your return.